crizmo/CatLoafAI/README.md

-# 🐱 Cat Loaf Rater
+# 🐱 CatLoafAI

-### Cat Loaf Rater is a machine learning-powered web application to train and rate cat loaves.
+### CatLoafAI is a machine learning-powered web application to train and rate cat loaves.
 Users can upload, paste, or fetch cat images, classify their loafness, and view detailed explanations with bounding boxes.

 ---

 ## 📌 **Project Overview**
-The **Cat Loaf Rater** is a (Express, React, Node.js) + TensorFlow.js web app where users can **upload or paste** images of their cats, and the system will **analyze and rate the loafness** using a trained deep learning model.
+The **CatLoafAI** is a (Express, React, Node.js) + TensorFlow.js web app where users can **upload or paste** images of their cats, and the system will **analyze and rate the loafness** using a trained deep learning model.

 ---